jcalderon100/jcalderon100/README.md

 <br><br>

 - :school: I have a bachelor at Marketing and Advertising at [University Autonoma of Durango - México](http://uadlobos.mx/mazatlan.html).
-- :course: I have a course as Web Developer at [University Tecnologica de Latinoamerica UTEL ](https://utel.edu.mx/).
+- 🏫 I have a course as Web Developer at [University Tecnologica de Latinoamerica UTEL ](https://utel.edu.mx/).
 - :technologist: I love using Software as a solution for every `Problem`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1vr_9Xwfp4-LuQTycBjOCAHiF22570_ew/view?usp=sharing).